developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ## How to Get It

-Enterprise Keyboard is currently available as an OS patch **only for Zebra MC40 devices running Android KitKat**.
-To download, visit [Zebra Support Central](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=).
+Enterprise Keyboard is currently available **only for Zebra MC40 devices running Android KitKat**.
+To download the OS patch for MC40, visit [Zebra Support Central](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=).

 Enterprise Keyboard will be included with all Zebra devices running Android 5.0 Lollipop beginning in the second half of 2016.